bernalvinicius/DrawerMenu/README.md

-This project is part of the selection process for Front-End Developer sent by **Profixy**.
+This project is part of the selection process for Front-End Developer sent by **Proxify**.